-The video makes use of a well-written and acted voice-over, which is rare for videos in this genre, but is done nicely and in a way that add values to the video.
+The video makes use of a well-written and acted voice-over, which is rare for videos in this genre but is done nicely and in a way that adds value to the video.

 While I don’t leave knowing exactly what intersection this sits at or which fast-casual restaurants are across the street, I have a strong understanding of the building’s ethos and a strong connection to its message — something I think is much more powerful.

-And apparently payment processing app Square identified with the message as well, announcing in December of 2018 that it was taking all 356,000 SF of the office space at Uptown Station, according to the San Francisco Chronicle.
+And apparently, payment processing app Square identified with the message as well, announcing in December of 2018 that it was taking all 356,000 square feet of the office space at Uptown Station, according to the San Francisco Chronicle.

 2. 405 Colorado

-While the video begins by orienting you with the Austin skyline and an exterior 3D rendering of the building, it quickly pulls you inside, showing off all the modern building features and amenities and quickly to the workspace.
+While the video begins by orienting you with the Austin skyline and an exterior 3D rendering of the building, it quickly pulls you inside, showing off all the modern building features and amenities as well as the workspace.
 While most videos for new developments focus on the building’s exterior, this one spends the bulk of its time on the inside.